 - 1 lb salmon cut into 4 portions

-- 1/3 cup tamari
+- ⅓ cup tamari

-- 2 tbsp rice vinegar
+- 2 tablespoon rice vinegar

-- 1 tbsp coconut sugar
+- 1 tablespoon coconut sugar

 - Whisk together the tamari, rice vinegar and coconut sugar until the sugar dissolves.
 Pop the mixture into a shallow dish, coat both sides of the salmon with the mixture, and then arrange the salmon skin side up in the dish.
 Pop into the fridge for at least 30 minutes